Forests in the Southern U.S.

 Our primary conservation measure to protect aquatic habitat in our forests is the establishment of forested buffers along water bodies.
 Trees retained in buffers are either never harvested or selectively harvested to achieve site-specific conservation objectives.

 Across our nearly 7 million acres, there are countless examples of unique and critical habitat being protected or improved by our practices.
 In North Carolina, for example, we have protected more than 5,000 acres of our land across eight counties that contain remnants of the original, old-growth Atlantic coast forest, an extremely rare forest type in today’s modern landscape.
 The North Carolina Coastal Land Trust and The Nature Conservancy hold easements that prevent future development on these lands.
 Additionally, we have donated easements and conserve additional land through the North Carolina Natural Heritage Program, including our Cool Springs Environmental Education Center, which hosts more than 2,500 students in a typical year.

 To manage our forests sustainably, we continue to learn more about upland and riparian ecosystems and how our activities affect them.
 We partner with other organizations to fill knowledge gaps and ensure that our practices are consistent with the best available science.

-We conduct our own research and also collaborate with and support outside scientists from universities and agencies across many disciplines.
+We conduct our own research and collaborate with and support outside scientists from universities and agencies across many disciplines.
 We provide financial support and site access for important ecological research and help with data collection and logistics, when appropriate.
-We communicate findings with our foresters and operational teams to ensure everyone understands the importance of high-quality implementation of best management practices.
+We communicate these findings to our foresters and operational teams to ensure everyone understands the importance of high-quality implementation of best management practices.